 - Your work serves people of all ages and is a valuable contribution to the community.

 - You may fulfill service hours for school, confirmation, honor society, and other organizations.

 - You are eligible to receive letters of recommendation for job references, honor society, as well as school and community awards.

-- You are gaining valuable job experience if you do your job properly.
-You have the opportunity to demonstrate good attendance, dependability, creativity and interpersonal skills while you work with us.
+- You are gaining valuable job experience and have an opportunity to demonstrate good attendance, dependability, creativity, and interpersonal skills while you work with us.

-- Book Buddies, Lab Assistants, and Camp Cousnelor assignments will be confirmed by the VolunTEEN coordinators via phone.
+- All assignments will be confirmed by the VolunTEEN coordinators via phone.

 - Due to the limited number of positions available for certain jobs, you may be asked to choose an alternate position if your first choice has filled.